privacyguides/privacyguides.org/docs/dns.en.md

 The latest versions of iOS, iPadOS, tvOS, and macOS, support both DoT and DoH.
 Both protocols are supported natively via [configuration profiles](https://support.apple.com/guide/security/configuration-profile-enforcement-secf6fb9f053/web) or through the [DNS Settings API](https://developer.apple.com/documentation/networkextension/dns_settings).

-After installation of either a configuration profile or an app that utilizes the DNS Settings API, the DNS configuration can be selected.
+After installation of either a configuration profile or an app that uses the DNS Settings API, the DNS configuration can be selected.
 If a VPN is active, resolution within the VPN tunnel will use the VPN's DNS settings and not your system-wide settings.

 #### Signed Profiles